8 Things to Know Before Signing up for the Amazon Prime Store Card

 Since you don’t get special financing on purchases that earn rewards, that means those purchases are subject to the regular APR, which is a high 25.99%.
 While pretty normal for a store credit card, it’s high compared to co-branded rewards credit cards.
 If you want to make the most of your rewards, pay your balance in full every month.
 Otherwise, the interest can negate the rewards you earn.

-The Amazon Prime Store Card is issued by Synchrony Bank and not backed by a major credit card processing network.
+Synchrony Bank issues the Amazon Prime Store Card and a major credit card processing network does not back it.
 Since it’s a store credit card, you can only use it on Amazon purchases.
 But that’s not necessarily a bad thing since Amazon sells almost everything.

 You Can Use Your Card Right Away